Creating Routes in Flask

 What are you doing?
 What do you mean return outside the function?
 No. Not really.
 Huh.

 Okay.
-I'm going to do control C. There we go.
+I’m going to do Control + C. There we go.
 Okay.

 I quit.
 Fine.
-I quit the app and now we should be okay.
+I quit the app, and now we should be okay.

 If you have the same problem as me, you can click that little thing over there and just get rid of the terminal that was going.
 Okay.
-So what we need to do now is run server lab.
+So what we need to do now is run the server lab.

-We can't just click the cursor.
-We have to move the cursor, left arrow, over dash, whoops, dash lab.
+We can’t just click the cursor.
+We have to move the cursor—left arrow—over—dash—whoops—dash lab.
 Lab.

 Let’s move over like that.
 Hit ENTER.
 Boom.

 Okay.
-See little hiccups and hurdles.
+See?
+Little hiccups and hurdles.
 There you go.

-No, we didn't make it.
+Hello from Flask app homepage.
+About me.
+Click—and we made it.
+Oh, wait—we didn’t make it.
 The requested URL was not found on the server.
 Oh, sure.

 Absolutely.
 Because I turned it off.
 There we go.